Color blindness: Genetic testing

 While genetic testing cannot directly evaluate a subject's color vision (phenotype), most congenital color vision deficiencies are well-correlated with genotype.
 Therefore, the genotype can be directly evaluated and used to predict the phenotype.
 This is especially useful for progressive forms that do not have a strongly color deficient phenotype at a young age.
 However, it can also be used to sequence the L- and M-Opsins on the X-chromosome, since the most common alleles of these two genes are known and have even been related to exact spectral sensitivities and peak wavelengths.
-A subject's color vision can therefore be classified through genetic testing, but this is just a prediction of the phenotype, since color vision can be affected by countless non-genetic factors such as your cone mosaic.
+A subject's color vision can therefore be classified through genetic testing, but this is just a prediction of the phenotype, since color vision can be affected by countless non-genetic factors such as one's cone mosaic.

 Management

 Despite much recent improvement in gene therapy for color blindness, there is currently no FDA approved treatment for any form of CVD, and otherwise no cure for CVD currently exists.
 Management of the condition by using lenses to alleviate symptoms or smartphone apps to aid with daily tasks is possible.